quarkfin/qf-lib/docs/source/installation.rst

 Bloomberg Data Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-For Bloomberg API (version: 3.16.2) there are prebuilt binaries in both 32 and 64 bits, for Windows, macOS, and most versions of Linux.
+For Bloomberg API there are prebuilt binaries in both 32 and 64 bits, for Windows, macOS, and most versions of Linux.
 On Linux, ‘pip’ >= 19.0 is required to install these binaries.
 You can install Bloomberg using the pip command:

 .. code:: console

-   $ pip install --index-url=https://bcms.bloomberg.com/pip/simple/ blpapi==3.16.2
+   $ pip install --index-url=https://bcms.bloomberg.com/pip/simple/ blpapi==3.20.1

 Quandl Data Provider